RanjDev/RanjDev/README.md

-### Hi there 👋
+### Ranj is here 👋

-Here are some ideas to get you started:
+Since you are really interested:

 - 🔭 I’m currently working on becoming a Fullstack Developer
 - 🌱 I’m currently learning React Js and Node Js